Skip to main content

 In 1969, an act of Congress established the need for a national mine map repository.
 The repository was to be funded and assigned to the Department of the Interior (DOI), Bureau of Mines (BOM) in 1970.
 A repository was set up at a BOM office in Pittsburgh, Pennsylvania that covered all states east of the Mississippi River with the exception of Louisiana and Minnesota.
 Those two states, together with most states west of the Mississippi River, were covered by a repository at the BOM Intermountain Field Operation Center in Denver, Colorado.
 Northwest states were covered by the BOM office in Spokane, WA.

-In 1982, the responsibility for the repository and its staff was formally transferred to DOI's Office of Surface Mining Reclamation and Enforcement (OSM).
-Later, when BOM was dissolved in 1996, all of the maps from the BOM offices were consolidated into two separate OSMRE repositories, one each in the cities of Pittsburgh and Wilkes-Barre, Pennsylvania.
-The Wilkes-Barre Repository covered only the anthracite coal region of northeastern Pennsylvania.
+In 1982, the responsibility for the repository and its staff was formally transferred to DOI's Office of Surface Mining Reclamation and Enforcement (OSMRE).
+Later, when BOM was dissolved in 1996, the maps from each BOM office were consolidated into two OSMRE repositories: one each in the cities of Pittsburgh and Wilkes-Barre, Pennsylvania.
+The Wilkes-Barre Repository solely covered the anthracite coal region of northeastern Pennsylvania.
 In 2011, the Wilkes-Barre Mine Map Repository closed.
 The entirety of the National Mine Map Repository's collection now resides in the Green Tree (Pittsburgh), PA office.

-From the beginning, the mission of the repository has been to obtain authoritative maps on completed mining operations and preserve them for future generations, be they on microfilm or now digital.
+From the beginning, the mission of the repository has been to obtain authoritative maps of completed mining operations and preserve them for future generations.
 High priority is given to maps of mines in areas where the potential for adverse impact to the environment is most significant.
 The NMMR, in addition to being an archival entity concerned with the preservation of mine maps, is a storehouse of information on mines.
-The NMMR index system is a database of mining related information.
-It is a valuable resource for identifying mineral and energy reserves and for addressing mining related environmental issues.
+The NMMR index system is a database of mining-related information.
+It is a valuable resource for identifying mineral and energy reserves and for addressing mining-related environmental issues.
 The information is made available to Federal and state geological surveys, state mining bureaus, mining companies, oil and gas companies, conservationists, research and planning organizations, water pollution boards, city and industrial planners, highway engineers, building contractors and real estate developers, and private citizens.

-Today the NMMR is a modern high-tech facility with leading edge map scanning and archiving capability, and a state-of-the-art electronic map indexing system.
-The primary archive of over 400,000 .tiff images resides on over 30TB of storage space.
+Today the NMMR is a modern high-tech facility with leading-edge map scanning and archiving capabilities and SQL index.
+As of August 8, 2024, the primary archive contains over 318,000 .tiff images resides on over 30TB of storage space.

 The NMMR acquires maps through a vigorous outreach program directed at the public and state and federal environmental agencies.